seanballais/mlfq-sim/README.md

 #### Running the project
-With all those preparations, what we can do now is just run a few tests!
-Yey, tests!
-The project is incomplete at the moment so tests will only be the ones that we will be able to run.

-Before we can run the tests, we must setup the project's environment.
+Before we can use the project or run tests, we must setup the project's environment.
 This is different from installing the packages.
-We will be installing the project itself to your system (or the virtual environment) but still will allow us to make changes to the project's code.
-This should only be done once.
+This will install the project itself to your system (or the virtual environment) but still will allow us to make changes to the project's code.
+This is usually only done once.

     $ python3 setup.py develop # or python

+After performing that, we may now proceed to running the project itself or the tests.

+##### Running the project

+To run the project, we just type the following command.

+    $ python3 src/mlfq_sim/App.py # or python

+This will open the application itself.

+##### Running the tests

-To run the tests, we just type the following commands.
+To run the tests, we just type the following command.

     $ python3 setup.py tests

 The output displayed will contain information whether or not the tests are succeeding.

+And we're done! :D Please enjoy playing around with the simulator.

 ## Contributing
-Eyyy, not yet allowed.
+Eyyy, not allowed yet.
 Sorry!

 ## Versioning
 We use [SemVer](https://semver.org/) for versioning.

 ## Authors
 * Sean Francis N. Ballais - [Website](https://seanballais.github.io) | [Twitter](https://twitter.com/seanballais) | [CV](https://seanballais.github.io/CV.pdf)
-* Warren Kenn H. Pulma - [Twitter]()https://twitter.com/pulmaats
+* Warren Kenn H. Pulma - [Twitter](https://twitter.com/pulmaats)

 ## License
 This project is licensed under the [MIT License](LICENSE.txt).

+## Credits
+The project uses the free version of [PyQt](https://riverbankcomputing.com/software/pyqt/intro) 5 and open source version of [Qt](https://www.qt.io/) 5 for the GUI component.
+They are licensed under [GPLv3](https://riverbankcomputing.com/commercial/pyqt) and [LGPLv3 (with some parts under GPLv3)](https://doc.qt.io/qt-5.10/licensing.html), respectively.

+This project uses [gantt](https://github.com/stefanSchinkel/gantt) by [Stefan Schinkel](http://dreeg.org/) to generate Gantt charts.
+The `gantt` project uses `matplotlib` and `numpy` which are licensed under a [custom license](http://matplotlib.org/users/license.html) derived from the [PSF license](https://docs.python.org/3/license.html) and BSD-new license, respectively.

+The project uses [pytest](https://pytest.org) for writing and running tests. pytest is licensed under the [MIT](https://docs.pytest.org/en/latest/license.html) license.

+The project also used [PyScaffold](https://pyscaffold.org/en/latest/) to auto-generate the project structure.
+PyScaffold is licensed under the [MIT license](https://pyscaffold.org/en/latest/license.html).

 ## Acknowledgements
 * Thanks to Mr. Victor M. Romero II for teaching us Operating System Concepts.
-Now, I can't stop viewing scheduling problems in normal situations as CS problems (Sean).
+Now, I can't stop viewing scheduling problems in normal situations as CS problems. -Sean *(ew, pabibo)*